Cleod9/post-scriptum/README.md

-# EasyPromise (Node.js)#
+# EasyPromise.js#

 ----------

 EasyPromise is a promise library I made to be as simple or complex as you need it to be.
 Unlike other promise libraries (\*cough\*Q\*cough\*), simply understanding how a callback works is more than enough knowledge to be able to use it.
 The primary purpose of this library is to solve what is known as "callback spaghetti".
 And by solve, I mean eliminate it altogether.
 My philosophy here was that a promise library should be able to work with any type of function that has callbacks as trailing parameters, and so long as you are sequentially running asynchronous functions you should never have to nest a callback within a callback.
 To achieve this, my goals can be outlined as follows:

 1. Allow promises to be chained together like other libraries (removes the spaghetti)
-2. Avoid having to write custom "promise returning functions" just to use the library
+2. Avoid having to write custom "promise returning functions" just to use the library (forget about 'resolve' and 'reject')
-3. Allow the ability initialize the subsequent promise from within a callback
+3. Allow the ability initialize the subsequent promise from within a callback (you decide if and when your promise chain continues)
-4. Allow extra data to be passed to the next promise from within a callback
+4. Allow extra data to be passed to the next promise from within a callback (eliminates nesting altogether, unlike [this](https://github.com/kriskowal/q#chaining))
 5. Allow the ability to traverse down a different promise path depending on the result of a callback
+6. Allow the user to customize the binding of their asynchronous function and callbacks as needed.

 This library attempts to tackle these goals by keeping complexity at a minimum and putting you in the drivers seat of your callback flow.
+And it's available for both the browser and Node.js!

 ## Installation ##

+### For Node.js ###

 ```
 npm install easypromise